ebassi/graphene/README.md

 noted otherwise, should be considered private, and should never be accessed directly.

-The full API reference for the for Graphene is [available online](http://ebassi.github.io/graphene/docs/).
+The full API reference for Graphene is [available online](http://ebassi.github.io/graphene/docs/).

 ### License